 - In busy pedestrianised areas and any public spaces where the required distance cannot be maintained

-- At the workplace, as soon as two people are working in the same room, in particular:
+- In the workplace, as soon as two people are working in the same room

 - In schools from secondary level II